mono0x/varnish-client/README.md

 # varnish-client

-varnish-client is an HTTP client of Varnish.
+varnish-client is a HTTP client of Varnish.

 # Install